Emmanuel Gyimah-Boadi: Education

-Gyimah-Boadi holds a Bachelor of Arts in Political Science from University of Ghana and a Master of Arts and Ph.D in Political Science from the University of California, Davis.
+Gyimah-Boadi holds a Bachelor of Arts in political science from the University of Ghana and a Master of Arts and Ph.D in political science from the University of California, Davis.

 Career

-He was a professor at the University of Ghana, in the Department of Political Science, from 1986 to 2014.
+Gyimah-Boadi's research focusses on democratic politics in Africa, specifically political reforms and liberalism in Ghana.
+He was a professor at the University of Ghana, in the department of political science, from 1986 to 2014.
 He was the executive director of the Ghana Center for Democratic Development, a research and advocacy institute he co-founded.